Raman-Kathpalia/IBM-MQ-Multi-Instance-QMgr-Automatic-Start/README.md

 Let's observe few use cases -

 	1. Underlying NAS storage is being serviced and causes Active QMgr instance to failover
-	2. Application bug causes MQ to be non-reponsive, but MQ restart/failover fixes the problem
+	2. Application bug causes MQ to be nonresponsive, but MQ restart/failover fixes the problem
 	3. Please feel free to add more cases that you've witnessed

 These few cases coupled with hundreds of Multi-Instance QMgrs, managing them quickly becomes a challenge.